 Eliminate Camera Motion

-Using the built-in stabilization functions of the camera may also help reduce camera shaking.
+Using the built-in stabilization functions of the camera may also help reduce camera shake.
 However, the image stabilization capabilities of the camera are determined by the camera’s brand that is used.

 Use External Light Source When Needed